Skip to main content

 SeasonalFestive

-Traditional fried pastry dusted with sugar and cinnamon.
-Popular during Easter and Christmas.
-The dough puffs up when fried creating light texture.
-Often flavored with anise or vanilla.
-Served warm with coffee or hot chocolate.
+Fried pastry dusted with sugar and cinnamon, the dough puffing up light as it cooks.
+It's often flavored with anise or vanilla and turns up around Easter and Christmas.
+Best served warm with coffee or hot chocolate.

 vegetarianContains: GlutenContains: Eggs